Yvonne Brill: Personal life

+After completing her master's degree at the University of Southern California, Yvonne met William Brill, a research chemist, at RAND.
+The two were married within a year, and they soon moved East for William’s job at FMC Corporation.
+The couple would move wherever work took him, and Yvonne later began working part-time jobs so that she could care for their two sons, Matthew and Joseph, and a daughter, Naomi.

 At age 88, Yvonne Brill died of complications of breast cancer in Princeton, New Jersey.

 An obituary of Brill published in the March 30, 2013, issue of the New York Times drew much news coverage not necessarily because of her remarkable accomplishments in the field of rocket science, but due to apparent sexism.
 It originally began: "She made a mean beef stroganoff, followed her husband from job to job and took eight years off from work to raise three children".
 Only several paragraphs later would you be able to find out that she was actually working part-time while raising her children, and then returning to full-time employment that lead to her fame for her research and innovations.
 The obituary was heavily criticized for leading with and overemphasizing Brill's gender and family life, rather than her remarkable scientific and career achievements and was cited as an example of an article that failed the Finkbeiner test.
 The Times later dropped the reference to her cooking and changed the lead of the article.

-Brill’s legacy has forever impacted the present and future of rocket science, as her research and contributions to rocket propulsion systems, as well as her invention of the electrothermal hydrazine thruster have and will continue to help us to learn and understand more about the final frontier.